flyteorg/flyte/CONTRIBUTING.md

 ## Add a Contributor

-To add a contributor, simply comment on an issue or pull request.
+To add a contributor to README, comment on an issue or pull request.
 For example:

 ```
 @all-contributors please add @kumare3 for code,review,infra